crisweber2600/animated-guide/README.md

 - Specify provider roots to limit scanning to certain directories.
 - Set `DOTNET_CLI_TELEMETRY_OPTOUT=1` to suppress CLI telemetry prompts.
 - Pass `--verbose` to the CLI for detailed logging of scanning operations.
+- Use the test steps in `GraphLinkingSteps.cs` and `GoogleLinkingSteps.cs` as a reference when adding new providers.